davidgiven/cpm65/README.md

 Supported programs:

 You don't get a lot right now.
-As transients, you get `DUMP`, `STAT` and `SUBMIT`.
+As transients, you get `DUMP`, `STAT`, `COPY` and `SUBMIT`.
 I'd love more --- send me pull requests!
 The build system supports cc65 assembler and llvm-mos C programs.

 In the CCP, you get the usual `DIR`, `ERA`, `TYPE` and `USER`.
 There is no `SAVE` as on the relocatable CP/M-65 system, assembling images in memory is of